-The live calls will take place on three Wednesdays during the course (3/8, 3/29 4/19, subject to change) and will allow for the learners to discuss the material they are working thorough in the online classroom.
+The live calls will take place throughout the course (dates TBD) and will allow for the learners to discuss the material they are working thorough in the online classroom.

 Please obtain a copy of the following text before the course: